This chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 If you want to decorate exactly as I did:

-Make your chocolate ganache and wait until it has cooled for about 30 minutes, it should be fairly stiff but still 'liquid'.
-Think like the consistency of really thick custard.
+Make your chocolate ganache and wait until it has cooled for about 30 minutes; it should be fairly stiff but still 'liquid'.
+Think of the consistency of really thick custard.
 Basically, the goal is that you can smooth it over your cake, but it isn't going to run down the edges.
-To test it, run your spatula across the middle of the bowl to make a parting, if it takes a second to fill back in - it's ready!
+To test it, run your spatula across the middle of the bowl to make a parting.
+If it takes a second to fill back in - it's ready!

 Dollop the ganache right on top of my chocolate cheesecake and smooth it out with a small spatula.
 Then, once it was all smooth, start spinning the plate around while holding the very edge of my spatula at an angle to the ganache, making a small dent and moving out slowly to create the spiral effect.

-I then piped the chocolate whipped cream rosettes around the outside, roughly where I knew my slices would be and sprinkled with little chocolate flakes.
+I then piped the chocolate whipped cream rosettes around the outside, roughly where I knew my slices would be, and sprinkled them with little chocolate flakes.
 A simple method with a really professional result.

 Jules' Tips for Perfect Chocolate Cheesecake